-- This policy supports the Association in meeting its statutory obligations under the Procurement Reform (Scotland) Act 2014 and the Public Contracts (Scotland) Regulations 2015 and the Procurement (Scotland) Regulations 2016 - 3.2 This policy supports the Association in meeting particular aspects of the Scottish Housing Regulator's Regulatory Standards of Governance and Financial Management
+3.1 This policy supports the Association in meeting particular aspects of the Scottish Housing Regulator's Regulatory Framework including the Standards of Governance and Financial Management

-Standard Guidance Standard 3 The RSL manages its resources to ensure its financial wellbeing and economic effectiveness The RSL has effective financial and treasury management controls and procedures, to achieve the right balance between costs and outcomes.
-The RSL ensures security of assets, the proper use of public and private funds, and access to sufficient liquidity at all Standard 4 The governing body bases its decisions on good quality information and advice and identifies and mitigates risks to the organisation's purpose times.
-(Guidance 3.1) The governing body identifies risks that might prevent it from achieving the RSL's purpose and has effective strategies and systems for risk management and mitigation, internal control and audit.
-(Guidance 4.3)
+Standard Guidance Standard 3 The RSL has effective financial and treasury The RSL manages its management controls and procedures, to resources to ensure its achieve the right balance between costs financial well-being, while , I maintaining rents at a level that tenants can afford to pay funds, and access to sufficient liquidity at all times.
+(Guidance 3.1) Standard 4 The governing body identifies risks that The governing body bases its might prevent it from achieving the RSL's decisions on good quality 1 information and advice and systems for risk management and identifies and mitigates risks to mitigation, internal control and audit. the organisation's purpose (Guidance 4.3)